SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 solve(prob, Rosenbrock23())
 ```

-Here we use a cached temporary array in order to avoid the allocations of matrix
+Here we use a cached temporary array to avoid the allocations of matrix
 multiplication.
 When autodifferentiation occurs, the element type of `u` is
 `Dual` numbers, so `A*u` produces `Dual` numbers, so the error arises when it
 tries to write into `tmp`.
 There are two ways to avoid this.
 The first way,
 the easy way, is to just turn off autodifferentiation with the `autodiff=false`
 option in the solver.
 Every solver which uses autodifferentiation has this option.
-Thus we'd solve this with:
+Thus, we'd solve this with:

 ```julia
 prob = ODEProblem(f,ones(5, 5),(0.0,1.0))